How to Get Your Wyoming Insurance License in 2026

 What is the Wyoming license application fee?

-The Wyoming insurance producer license application fee is $100, plus a $5.60 transaction fee when applying through Sircon or NIPR.
-At $100, Wyoming has one of the higher application fees among U.S. states.
+The Wyoming insurance producer license application fee is $100, plus any current transaction fee when applying through Sircon or NIPR.
 The application is submitted online after passing the Pearson VUE exam.

 Can I get a Wyoming insurance license if I'm licensed in another state?